 Own Your Best focuses intently on the most powerful ways to live your best life.
 It’s critical to balance a positive mindset with physical health and wellness.
 This includes incorporating a solid, consistent workout routine.
 It’s common to think that to get or stay in shape you have to join a gym.
 If you’re here, you’re likely wondering, ‘Does working out at home really work?’
-Home gyms are on the rise for good reason.
+Especially now that social distancing is not going anywhere soon.
+Either way, home gyms are on the rise for good reason.
 So if you’re “weighing” (pun intended!) the options between a Gym Membership vs Home Gym, let’s get physical and find the answer.

 Why Consider Working Out at Home

 So you already know that exercise is a critical component to not only overall physical well-being like improved metabolism, healthy heart, lungs, and weight etc. but impacts mental health too.
 Working out at home or at a professional gym on a regular basis lowers stress, raises self-image, increases daily motivation and self-discipline, and has an overall positive, empowering impact on your life.

 The regular cardio exercise and muscle building activity you get from weigh-lifting also are important in managing health conditions such as diabetes, heart disease (under the guidance of your physician of course).